 Hexokinases are the enzymes that cause phosphorylation of hexose sugars, sugars with six carbon atoms like glucose, fructose, etc. During this process, a molecule of ATP is used as an energy source while an inorganic phosphate ion is combined with a molecule of glucose to make glucose-6-phosphate.

-Hexokinases have four isozymes, the enzyme having similar function but different structure.
+Hexokinases have four isozymes, the enzyme having similar functions but different structure.
 The isozymes I-III cause phosphorylation of hexose sugars in most of the tissues.
 They are not specific for glucose only and cause phosphorylation of other hexose sugars too, at a very low substrate concentration.

 The isozyme IV, also called hexokinase IV or glucokinase has high substrate specificity for glucose.
 It causes phosphorylation of glucose only, that too at high substrate concentration.
 Other hexose sugars like fructose cannot be catalysed by hexokinase IV.